iberdinsky-skilld/sdc-addon/UTILITY_CLASSES_GENERATOR.md

 ## Features

 - **Automatic Discovery**: Finds all `*.ui_styles.yml` files in your project automatically
-- **Multi-file Support**: Merges utility classes from multiple YAML files
+- **Individual File Processing**: Each YAML file generates its own namespace-specific stories
 - **Automatic Story Generation**: Parses YAML configuration and generates complete Storybook stories
 - **Interactive Previews**: Each utility class option is displayed with live previews
-- **Organized Categories**: Stories are organized by category and label from the YAML
+- **Organized Categories**: Stories are organized by namespace, category and label from the YAML
 - **Responsive Design**: Demo layouts adapt to different screen sizes
 - **Documentation Links**: Includes related links when specified in the YAML
 - **Disabled Class Support**: Automatically skips utility classes marked as `enabled: false`